Ireland: Where Every Road Tells a Story

 How Much Does Ireland Cost?

 Two countries, two currencies, one island.
-Here’s what you’ll actually spend — covering both the Republic (EUR) and Northern Ireland (GBP).
+Here's what you'll actually spend, covering both the Republic (EUR) and Northern Ireland (GBP).

 Backpacker

-- Hostel dorms from €20/£17/$22 per night
+- Hostel dorms from €20 (£17 / $22) a night

 - Supermarket meals and pub grub